flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 fm.agg.mat(m, 1, "+")
 ```

 **Groupby** is similar to groupby in SQL.
-It groups multiple elements by their values and perform some computation on the elements.
-Currently, the function passed to a groupby function has to aggregate values.
+It groups multiple elements by their values and perform aggregation on the elements.

-* `fm.sgroupby(fm, FUN)`:  groups elements by their values in a vector and invokes UDO on the elements associated with the same value.
-It outputs a vector.
+* `fm.sgroupby(fm, FUN)`:  groups elements by their values in a vector and invokes FUN on the elements associated with the same value.
+It outputs a list with two fields `val` and `agg`. `val` is a FlashR vector with unique values in the original input vector; `agg` is a FlashR vector that stores the aggregation results for each unique value.
-* `fm.groupby(fm, margin, factor, FUN)`: takes a matrix and a vector of categorical values, groups rows/columns of the matrix based on the corresponding categorical value and runs UDO on the rows/columns with the same categorical value.
-It outputs a matrix.
+* `fm.groupby(fm, margin, factor, FUN)`: takes a matrix and a factor vector, groups rows/columns of the matrix based on the factor vector and runs FUN on the rows/columns with the same factor.
+If we group rows, `fm.groupby` outputs a matrix that has the number of rows equal to the maximal number of levels.

 In practice, groupby requires an aggregation operation over some of the original elements in a group and combine operation over the aggregation results.
 The reason is that groupby runs in parallel and each time it can only aggregate over some of the elements in a group.
 Essentially, the combine operation is an aggregation.
 Usually, it is sufficient to pass a UDO to a groupby function because a UDO can work as both aggregation and combine.
 In some cases, however, we need these operations to be different.
 As such, users can pass an aggregation operator to groupby.
 A user can create an aggregation operator themselves by calling fm.create.agg.op() and specify two UDOs for the aggregation and combine operation.
 fm.create.agg.op(agg, combine, name)